 Most people know that bananas are a great source of potassium but did you know they also contain tryptophan?
 In case you didn’t know, tryptophan is a type of protein that your body converts into serotonin, which is basically the brain chemical that makes you feel happy and relaxed.
 We recommend keeping a bunch of them on your desk to curb your midday stress spike.

 The easiest way to calm yourself when you feel the hysteria setting in?
 Put on your favorite tune—seriously.
-According to this study, listening to music that you self select decreases perceived stress and increases the subject’s sense of personal control and well-being.
+According to this study, listening to music that you decreases perceived stress and increases the subject’s sense of personal control and well-being.
 (No judgment if it’s the new T.Swift album.)

 Chewing a stick of gum can help relieve anxiety, improve your alertness, and reduce stress.
 Not the most attractive habit, perhaps, but a good tip to tuck away for a rainy day (or, let’s be real, in a few hours).